What's in My Backpack?

 Tissues

 For reasons I have yet to figure out, a lot of bathrooms in Madrid (especially bars and touristy places) do not have toilet paper.
-There are very few of my enemies who I would wish to be stuck in a situation like.
-Better safe than sorry to have some tissues on hand when out and about in the town.
+There are very few of my enemies who I would wish to be stuck in a situation like that.
+Better safe than sorry, it's best to have some tissues on hand when out on the town.

 Portable Charger

-Some days you leave the house with no idea when you’ll be back and no idea when you’ll have access to a reliable wall charger.
+Some days you leave the house with no idea when you’ll have access to a reliable wall charger.
 A portable charger also proved to be extremely vital last week, when all of Spain and Portugal experienced a full-scale blackout.

 Cash

-Also proved important during the blackout!
-Cash is also smart to have a normal day because some stores have a purchase minimum to pay with a card.
-When all you’re really craving is a singular Diet Coke from the bazar chino after a long day of teaching, you’ll want to have some cash.
+Cash also proved important during the blackout!
+It's also smart to have a normal day because some stores have a purchase minimum to pay with a card.
+When all you’re craving is a singular Diet Coke from the bazar chino after a long day of teaching, you’ll want to have some cash.

 Honorable Mentions: